Motorcycle accident lawyer

 The Queensland CTP insurance system

-In Queensland, injury claims arising from motorcycle accidents are governed by the Motor Accident Insurance Act 1994, which establishes a compulsory insurance framework for people injured due to another party’s driving.
+In Queensland, injury claims arising from motorcycle accidents are governed by the Motor Accident Insurance Act 1994 (Qld), which establishes a compulsory insurance framework for people injured due to another party's driving.
+Rather than claiming directly against the at-fault driver, injured riders make a claim against the at-fault vehicle's CTP insurance, which is attached to the vehicle's registration.

-How fault is assessed in motorcycle accidents
+How fault is assessed in motorcycle accident claims

-Motorcyclists are often assumed to be at fault because of perceptions about speed or risk-taking.
-In practice, liability must be assessed based on evidence, not assumptions.
-Where a rider’s own conduct contributed to the accident or worsened the injury, compensation may be reduced under the principle of contributory negligence(Contributory Negligence: Definition, Examples and Effects on Liability).
+Rider bias often complicates fault assessment.
+Insurers may rely on assumptions about speed, risk-taking, or rider behaviour, but liability must be determined on evidence rather than stereotypes.
+Where a rider's own conduct contributed to the accident or worsened the injury, compensation may be reduced under the principle of contributory negligence rather than refused entirely.

-Motorcycle road rules, gear, and rider conduct
+Lane filtering, protective gear, and rider conduct

 Uninsured, unregistered, and hit-and-run vehicles